|

 司馬相如 1

-琴史 #66 2 |
+琴史 #66 2 Expressing the heart through the qin 3 |

-In 142 or 141 he returned to Chang An and lived at the court of Emperor Wudi (r.141 - 87).
+In 142 or 141 C.E.
+Sima Xiangru returned to Chang An and lived at the court of Emperor Wudi (r.141 - 87).
 Here as a Gentleman of the Court he was very influential in extending Han authority over Sichuan.
 Being independently wealthy through his wife's family allowed him to live well without the need for public office.
 When he became ill he retired to his 茂陵 Maoling, near Chang An, and died here.
 He had apparently been a prolific writer, but when at his death the emperor sent someone to collect Xiangru's writings, they found that most of it had been lost.

-Sima Xiangru's seduction of Wenjun is retold in connection with the qin melodies Wenjun Cao, Feng Qiu Huang.
-His essay Da Ren Fu is said to have been based on the poem Yuan You.
-Qin illustration 28 in Taiyin Daquanji shows a qin named Lu Qi that supposedly was his.10
+For other qin connections note that Sima Xiangru's essay Da Ren Fu is said to have been based on the poem Yuan You.
+And Qin illustration 28 in Taiyin Daquanji shows a qin named Lu Qi that supposedly was his.11

 A more complete version of the seduction of Wenjun is told in the History of the Western Han.
 This is included in Qinshu Daquan (QQJC V. p.348), Folio 16, #11.

-Sima Xiangru, style name 長卿 Changqing, was from Chengdu.
-He became famous for his essays.
-During the Han period there were few good at playing the qin.
 Once as a guest traveling in Linqiong the local magistrate (, his old friend 王吉 Wang Ji,) got him together with the wealthy people in that city.
-(One of them,) 卓王孫 Zhuo Wangsun, knowing that the magistrate had a valued guest, sent him a written invitation.
+(One of them,) Zhuo Wangsun, knowing that the magistrate had a valued guest, sent him a written invitation.
 When they were merry with drink the Lingqiong Magistrate first played the qin.
-He then said, "I have heard you are fond of 綠綺 (the qin named Green Silk.
+He then said, "I have heard you are fond of (the qin named) Green Silk.
 Would you be willing to use it for our pleasure?"
 Xiangru (first) politely declined, then he played one melody, then continued.
 Mr. Zhuo's daughter (, who had recently been widowed), secretly from the doorway spied on this.
 Her heart was moved and she was enamoured of (Xiangru).
 That night she eloped with Xiangru and Xiangru took her as his consort.
 As a result historians have said that Changqing (Sima Xiangru) 以琴心挑文君 used the soul of the qin to pluck Wenjun.
-Alas, ....

 (Translation incomplete.)